CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 This is the most interesting and important element in the UI.
 It shows a greyscale or false-colour image that represents the 2D map of the beam intensity as acquired by the selected Source.

-Alongside the image are graphs that show cross-sections through the data at particular X and Y coordinates, which we refer to as the 'cross-section coordinates'.
+Alongside the image are graphs that show cross-sections through the dataset at particular X and Y coordinates, which we refer to as the 'cross-section coordinates'.
 - The left hand graph shows the intensity values along a vertical slice passing through the specified point - that is, values which all have the same X coordinate.
 - The graph at the bottom shows values along a horizontal slice - that is, values which all have the same Y coordinate.